SergioRuyDev/sergiofoodapi/README.md

   6. Projections and Reports in PDF

   7. Upload/Download of files

+  8. Criteria JPQL Consults.

-  8. E-mail Template with Apache FreeMarker
+  9. E-mail Template with Apache FreeMarker

-  9. Documentation with OpenApi(Swagger)
+  10. Documentation with OpenApi(Swagger)

-  10. Spring Security
+  11. Spring Security

-  11. OAuth2
+  12. OAuth2

-  12. JWT
+  13. JWT

-  13. Dockerized Api
+  14. Dockerized Api

-  14. Deployed in Amazon AWS
+  15. Deployed in Amazon AWS

 ## Steps and Requirements to build and run the Project